ezsystems/commerce-documentation/docs/guide/product_description/content_and_commerce.md

 - Product slider - displays a slider of chosen products
 - Last viewed - displays the last viewed products

-!!! note

-    The Newsletter2Go Plugin adds a Newsletter block to the Page Builder.

 ![Elements](img/Elements.png)

 Bestseller block: